tripleblindai/safe-places/Safe-Places-Server.md

 Safe Places can be hosted by a server which implements five basic endpoints.
 The [Redaction Tool](location_scrubber/index.html) and the [Publisher](publisher/index.html) support being served by such a server.
 They can be simply modified by changing the value of `has_backend` within the Javascript, then serving them to a browser.
 These webapps will automatically operate with the backend which implements this API.

+Anyone who implements this API this is should be aware of [healthcare-authorities.yaml](./healthcare-authorities.yaml).
+The output of the safe-paths.json endpoint outputs exactly the format expected by a Safe Places client and can be added to that Healthcare Authority registry.

 API Endpoints
 =======